4 Activities to Improve Reading Skills (Part 3 – Comprehension)January 3rd, 2018

 The Third Improve Reading Skills Activity: Reading Comprehension

 I mentioned in prior posts that parents have the power and ability to help your kids improve their reading skills, including reading comprehension.
-Parents can help your child whether they have an identified learning disability, dyslexia, ADHD, or are gifted.
+Parents can help their children whether they have an identified learning disability, dyslexia, ADHD, or are gifted.
 There are 4 easy to implement activities that take just a few minutes a day to improve reading.

 - Improve reading fluency in 5 minutes a day